Bring-your-own code repository

 Limitations

-Before you use the bring-your-own code repository method to synchronize between your external repository and Guidewire VCS, consider the following limitations:
+Before you use the bring-your-own code repository method to synchronize between your external repository and the Guidewire VCS, consider the following limitations:

 -